ksevindik/ksevindik.github.io/_posts/2006-10-11-some-thoughts-about-constant-interface-antipattern.md

+---
+layout: post
-# Some Thoughts About Constant Interface (Anti)Pattern
+title: Some Thoughts About Constant Interface (Anti)Pattern
+author: Kenan Sevindik
+---
 I have recently restarted to read ***Effective Java Programming Language*** book written by Joshua Bloch.
 Actually, I had skimmed it several times before, but had no chance to cover it from beginning to end yet.
 I want to express some of my thoughts about **Item 17: *Use interfaces only to define types***.
 In this item, he states that the ***constant interface pattern***